Last Updated on

 The more common one.
 Once again, place your mouse on the bottom corner of your mouse pad, leave some extra and tape it on the top of your mouse pad.
 This is more likely to cause the mouse cord to get on your way when you move it to the top of your mouse pad.
 This is why mouse bungees lift the cord up.

-If you are wondering whether a mouse bungee is worth the money, think about the hours you spend on your computer in a day and then multiply it by 365.
+If you are wondering whether a mouse bungee is worth the money, think about the hours you spend on your computer in a day and then multiply the number by 365.
 For us nerds it’s really a no-brainer.
+Bungees are also a whole lot cheaper than keyboards and headsets for example, but we’d argue that they have a larger effect on your performance than the two mentioned.